SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 To enable the JMS clients to connect and look up the Queue destination required by JBoss Application Server, there are three JNDI objects required on the Solace message broker:

 * A connection factory: JNDI/Sol/CF
+  * Note: Ensure `direct-transport` is disabled for JMS persistent messaging.
 * A queue destination: JNDI/Sol/Q/requests
 * A queue destination: JNDI/Sol/Q/replies